1937 Japanese general election

-General elections were held in Japan on 31 March 1937.
+General elections were held in Japan on 30 April 1937 to elect the 466 members of the House of Representatives, after the dissolution of Parliament on 31 March.
 Rikken Minseitō emerged as the largest in Parliament, with 179 of the 466 seats.
-The election was a major victory for the Shakai Taishūtō, which became the third-largest party in the Diet.
-It was the first socialist party to do so in Japanese history.
+The election was a major success for Shakai Taishūtō, which became the third-largest party in the Diet, the first socialist party to do so in Japanese history.
 In contrast, the mildly pro-military Rikken Minseitō lost several seats and fascist groups such as Tōhōkai remained minor forces in the House.
-A month after the election, the Emperor replaced Hayashi with Fumimaro Konoe.
-Voter turnout was 73.3%.
+A month after the election, the Emperor replaced Prime Minister Hayashi with Fumimaro Konoe.
+Voter turnout was 73%.